Amirreza-Jabbari/scrollbar-stylr/README.md

-# .gitignore Generator

-A simple, elegant web application that helps you quickly generate `.gitignore` files tailored to your specific project needs.

-## Description

-The .gitignore Generator is a tool that helps you quickly generate your .gitignore file adapted to your specific project needs so that unnecessary files and directories are correctly ignored by Git.
-This tool provides a clean, user-friendly interface for selecting technologies and frameworks to include in your .gitignore file.
 # Scrollbar Stylr

 A sleek, interactive web application for visually designing custom browser scrollbars and instantly generating the necessary CSS code.